 Take Care of You Too

 Remember your dog is trusting you to take care of everything - that includes you too.
 Make sure you're doing the research to keep yourself safe and healthy on the trail as well.
-Check out this great list of Backpacking Tips for Beginners to start.
 And, of course, make sure you have plenty of comfy hiking socks as well!

 Show us photos of you hiking with your pup!
 Use the tag #ownthisjourney for a feature.